Luxuno/vsClayTord/README.md

-vs Clay Tord was made using the Kade Engine: https://github.com/KadeDev/Kade-Engine
+vs Clay Tord was made using the [Kade Engine](https://github.com/KadeDev/Kade-Engine)

+Credits to [Mrs. Boooooomer](https://twitter.com/mrsbooooomer) for the clay model

 **HUGE NOTICE**